 Information for AAC Users

-- Speech-language pathologist
+- Speech-language pathologist, or SLP

 - Occupational therapist